aj-kip/erfindung/manual/instructions.md

 Aliases are comma delimited.
 Directives have no aliases.
 These instructions have further documentation available, which will follow a template. <br />
 Also refer to important notes on how [immediates](#immd-notes) are handled. <br />
 This document also contains information pertaining to assembler assumptions both [numeric](#numeric-assumptions) and io instruction related.
+<strong>Super Important Note:</strong> if it is found that the software fails to follow the documentation, then the documentation takes precedence, and the misbehavior is classed as a bug. (however with this document being in beta/incomplete, an error <em>may</em> occur in the documents!)
 ### Sample Instruction Template
 <p>
 Instruction Type <br />